rocksavagetech/dynamicfifo/README.md

 ```
 $ sbt
 sbt:DynamicFifo>
-sbt:DynamicFifo> testOnly chiselWare.TestDynamicFifo*
+sbt:DynamicFifo> testOnly chiselWare.DynamicFifoTest
 ```

 ### Synthesis

 DynamicFifo is a DFT-clean, fully synthesizable core.
-An ```.sdc``` file and synthesis scripts for Yosys is included in the ```./syn``` directory and can be easily ported to commercial synthesis tools.
+An ```.sdc``` file and synthesis scripts for Yosys are included in the ```./syn``` directory and can be easily ported to commercial synthesis tools.

 ## Authors